longpractice/linux_kernel_index/mm/k.md

 This part attemps to further initialize cachep.
 There are three choices of putting a freelist. set_objfreelist_slab_cache, set_off_slab_cache or set_on_slab_cache.

 The first one is objfreelist, which puts the freelist on one of the free objects(must be the last one to be used for ____cache_alloc) in the slab.
-For this mode, it is even fine when we give out this last free object for ____cache_alloc, since it is no longer a full slab or partial slab and freelist is no longer needed.
+For this mode, it is even fine when we give out this last free object for ____cache_alloc, since it is no longer a free or partial slab(it is a full slab) and hence freelist is no longer needed.

 ```c